big-byte-theory/Lighthouse/README.md

 - **Josh Ashton**: Data Engineer, Data Integration and Management
 - **Chris De Wardt**: Data Engineer, Data Infrastructure and Pattern Matching

+## The Challenge
+In regulated industries such as banking and pharmaceuticals, identifying suitable Large Language Models (LLMs) is a significant challenge.
+Businesses often struggle with determining which LLMs to consider and which to avoid.
+This issue is particularly pressing for market researchers, AI teams, and governance teams (including risk, tech, legal, and compliance) who need reliable information to make informed decisions.
+HorizonX Consultancy was looking for a team to create a centralized repository of LLM information, cataloging over 400 models currently on the market, to help provide crucial insights such as release dates, creators, number of parameters, training data, and any associated lawsuits.

+Similar to how Crunchbase leads in private company data, Lighthouse aims to be the largest and most comprehensive LLM database, akin to the Stanford Database, offering invaluable data and analysis to guide users in selecting the most appropriate LLMs for their needs.

 ## Key Features
 - **Comprehensive List of LLMs**: Detailed information on each model.
 - **User-Friendly Interface**: Easy navigation and search.